Faculty Research - Request for Proposals

 - The HELPs Lab for social and behavioral data | Dr. Eric Raile, Facility Manager, firstname.lastname@example.org

 If human subjects are involved in the proposed research, applicants should consult with the IRB of record (at their own institutions or the institution to which protocols are deferred) regarding application requirements and due dates.
 The IRB of record in collaborative research between MSU investigators and researchers at partner intuitions is generally the IRB at the partner institution, though MSU investigators must submit the protocol to MSU’s IRB for review as well.
 For guidance, contact:

 - MSU IRB | Dr. Mark Quinn, IRB Chair (994-4707, email@example.com)

 Faculty in the biomedical, social/behavioral, economic, agriculture, and engineering sciences may apply.
-Most successful applicants will not have independently funded programs, but established investigators wanting to develop a change of direction initiating research in Montana INBRE research priority areas will be considered.
-Interdisciplinary research proposals directed by multiple Project Leaders can consist of established investigators, but proposals having at least one non-established investigator will be given special consideration.
+Most successful applicants will not have independently funded programs and priority is given to new/junior investigators.
+Interdisciplinary research proposals directed by multiple Project Leaders can include established investigators, however, new/junior investigators should have a leading role.

 Pilot Planning Project

 Funded at up to $10,000 direct costs per year, planning projects are available for Project Leaders (PLs) who require time to develop relationship(s) and research partnerships with communities, define a collaborative research project, develop a Community Advisory Committee, and begin the IRB process if required.
 These competitive projects are funded for one year and facilitate the development of a Pilot Research Project.